bguedes/cdp_pvc_onenode_demo/README.md

 ### Requirements

 Your laptop needs at minimum 32GB RAM and at least 100GB disk space. <br />
-An Internet connection is also required, as cdp-deploy will download various files required to perform the automated installation.<br />
+An Internet connection is also required, as this installatin process will download various files required to perform the automated installation.<br />

 Please install :